- Explain how the collar collects ephemeris data to accurately determine GPS location (and how customers should respond accordingly)

 - Take your collar outside, preferably to an area with an unobstructed view of the sky (not a lot of overhead tree cover or surrounding buildings, etc.)

 - Keep the collar outside until the GPS LED starts to blink Blue, signaling an accurate GPS calibration.
-This process can take as little as a minute or two, but may take longer in some scenarios.
+This process can take as little as a minute or two but may take longer in some scenarios.

 - We recommend that you walk around with the collar during this process, so you can see the Pet Pin adjust to your location on the My Map screen once the GPS is calibrated (if the collar is idle, the Pet Pin will not move, so you can't verify GPS accuracy).
 That being said, the process will still work even if you simply let the collar sit outside for a few minutes.
+Make sure to slightly shake the collar while you are moving so its motion sensors can be triggered and send location updates back to your app.

-- Once the Blue GPS LED starts to flash, your collar has once again begun to collect ephemeris data, and is ready for use.
+- Once the Blue GPS LED starts to flash, your collar has once again begun to collect ephemeris data and is ready for use.